Content table

 If you were using hormonal birth control, you may experience “withdrawal bleeding.”
 This is light to moderate bleeding that can last anywhere from two to four weeks.

 Once that bleeding stops, your natural period will resume within the next few weeks.
-However, it may take up to 6 cycles time for your menstrual cycle length and flow to normalize.
+However, it may take up to 6 cycles for your menstrual cycle length and flow to normalize.

 Another question you’re probably wondering at this point is: Can I get pregnant right after stopping birth control?
 Don’t worry, we’ll go over all these juicy details next.